Tasman Bridge Upgrade - Safety Barrier and Pathways

 This project will be built in stages.
 The eastern shore pathway connections to the bridge will be improved first, to lessen the impact on pathway users when we later close one pathway at a time to install the higher safety barriers.

-Construction on the eastern shore pathways connections will start in October 2025 and is expected to be completed by the end of 2025.
+Construction on the eastern shore pathways connections will start in late 2025.

 The construction tender for the barrier and pathway upgrades will be advertised in late 2025, and work is expected to start in mid-2026.